shreyaawari28/JavaScript-Codes/Loops/PracticeQ2/README.md

 - `index.html` — HTML file used to run JavaScript in the browser
 - `guess_game.js` — JavaScript file containing the game logic
+- `output1.png` — Screenshot of first wrong guess
+- `output2.png` — Screenshot of second wrong guess
-- `output.png` — Screenshot of the output
+- `output3.png` — Screenshot of correct guess
 - `README.md` — Project documentation

 ---

 ## ⚠️ Limitations
 - Game number is fixed (not randomly generated)
-- No input validation for non-numeric values
+- No validation for non-numeric input
 - Output depends on browser prompts and alerts

 ---